 GMP for cosmetics

-Do you wish to start selling your home-made cosmetics products?
+GMP for cosmetics: Do you wish to start selling your home-made cosmetics products?

 Well pay attention because, although everybody can make homemade cosmetic products for them, their family and their friends, it’s a completely different story when you wish to sell them.

-What exactly is the GMP?
+What exactly is the GMP ?

 GMP stands for : Good Manufacturing Practices.
 A very important and delicate matter in the manufacturing cosmetic industry.